cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

 or set to 1 web worker if not available.
 You can override the number of web workers by setting this property yourself.
 You may want to do this to add support for additional web workers on browsers that don't support navigator.hardwareConcurrency or if you find that using all cores slows down the main ui thread too much.

+* startWebWorkersOnDemand - true if you want to create web workers only when needed, false if you want them all created on initialize (default).

 * webWorkerTaskPaths - This is an array of paths to custom web worker tasks.
 See section "Custom Web Worker Tasks" below for more information.